hookjamesa/austin_animal_shelter_analysis/README.md

 ## Data Exploration and Analysis Phases

 ### SQL Database
-Database: Shelter_db
+Database: shelter_db
 Tables: raw_input_outcome, animal_type, animal_in_out

 **Database Creation and ETL Process Summary:**
-1. Shelter_db database was created in PgAdmin
+1. shelter_db database was created in PgAdmin
 2. A database connection was created with Pandas library to load the raw data into the SQL database
 3. An SQL `Create` script made the "animal_type" master object
 4. Created a copy of the raw data and performed needed transformations